 While this is drying, place two or maybe three rows of normal model trees at the front of the expanding foam forest so tree trunks are visible from the front.

 Next, John suggests making some small blobs of expanding foam, spraying them with SprayMount, and dipping them into a tub of static grass before letting dry.
 One ready tease these into the tops of the real trees and between the expanding foam tree tops.
+You could also apply the grass with a static grass applicator.

 Finally, lightly spray the top canopy with different shades of acrylic green paint to simulate the colour variation of natural forests.